melissadiep94/National-Parks-Project/README.md

 ## Project Outline
 1. Extract Data from API
+2. Create ERD for the fields we will need, and define primary keys
-2. Clean the data in jupyter notebook
+3. Clean the data in jupyter notebook
-3. Load data onto Postgres
+4. Load data onto Postgres
-4. Create HTML pages (things to do, campgrounds, etc.)
+5. Create HTML pages (things to do, campgrounds, etc.)
-5. Javascript - map visualization to show location of national parks and zoom in to show locations of nearby hotels
+6. Javascript - map visualization to show location of national parks and zoom in to show locations of nearby hotels